pth2020/pth2020/README.md

 Hello!
 My name is Paulos Tesfazghi.
 I am a passionate and self-motivated software engineer with mathematics, statistsics and computing background.
 I completed a software engineering bootcamp course that has ultimately helped me to become proficient in python, git, github and software development.
-I am now learning Django web framework towards becoming a well-rounded web developer.
+Since completing the bootcamp course, I have been working on a project using Django web framework, JavaScript, CSS and HTML.
+I have developed a dynamic educational website using the aformentioned technologies.
+The link can be found ***[here](https://github.com/pth2020/gcse_project/tree/master)***.

 <h2> Skills </h2>